memorius/policy-auction/README-datastructures.txt

   This records vote allocation changes as users add them.
 It provides "distributed vote counting" - allows efficient recalculation of current total votes for a policy by reading only one row.
   - Records are created from user_policy_votes.pending_votes, one for every policy that receives a non-zero change in votes (and sometimes zero votes if a conflict was found, see user_policy_votes).
   - All columns come from the corresponding user_policy_votes.pending_votes_ record.
-  - Records remain here for a while (configurable in "misc["config"]) until we can be certain we have all the data for that time, even in the event of node failure and recovery.
+  - Records remain here for a while (configurable in "memcache["voting-config"]) until we can be certain we have all the data for that time, even in the event of node failure and recovery.
 Until then we can still make vote counts, but it's possible they might change later.
   - To recalculate the current vote allocation for a policy:
     - Read policies.finalized_votes -> count and boundary timeUUID.
 Start with this count.
 Figure out which day is the last-fully-finalized day.
     - Init daily vote counts to zero for each day since last finalized day.